azer/boxcars-archived/README.md

 ## Usage

-Create a configuration file *(Boxcars will be reloading it automatically on any changes)*  like the below example;
+Create a configuration file *(it'll be auto-loading changes once you start)*  like the below example;

 ```json
 {